Families of Berkovich spaces: Naive and non-naive flatness

-\deux{nongoodpredef} {\bf Definition of analytic flatness in general}.
-Thanks to~\ref{nongoodintro} above, we can define flatness in the non necessarily good case.
-Indeed, let~$Y\to X$ be a morphism of {\em non-necessarily good}~$k$-analytic spaces and let~$y\in Y$.
-Let~$\sch F$ be a coherent sheaf on~$Y$.
+\begin{defi}[Analytic flatness: the general case] Let~$\phi \colon Y\to X$ be a morphism of {\em non-necessarily good}~$k$-analytic spaces and let~$y\in Y$.
+Let~$\mathscr F$ be a coherent sheaf on~$Y$.
+It follows from~\ref{flat-good-basics} (2) that the following are equivalent: